-Since moving into the Long-Term Care Centre, her grandmother has been restless.
+Since moving into the Long-Term Care Centre, Hania’s grandmother has been restless.
 Agitated.
 Something from her past is haunting her.
-She urges Hania to return to their Ukrainian homeland to seek out a missing piece of their family history.
+Desperately, she urges Hania to return to their Ukrainian homeland to seek out a missing piece of their family history.

 Makuch, Lundeen and MacKenzie have done a remarkable job of creating a theatrical experience that ties together a heritage journey with thoughtful commentary on a place tragically caught up in cycles of oppression and violence. – Karen Fricker, Toronto Star

 The play is inspired by the experiences of the playwright’s grandparents who fled Ukraine during WWII, and the true accounts of people interviewed in conflict zones in Eastern Ukraine.
 In October 2017, Pyretic Productions travelled to Ukraine and ventured within just 5km of the frontline where they interviewed dozens of people affected by the ongoing war.

 Barvinok depicts the struggles of the Ukrainian people against the atrocities of Stalin to the horrors of Hitler, while drawing disturbing parallels to the current Putin regime.
 It gives voice to the people whose lives have been affected by the frozen conflict in Eastern Ukraine, Europe’s current “forgotten war,” where current Russian aggression has killed more than 10,000 people, and displaced millions.

 Barvinok is currently being adapted into a feature length screenplay with the generous support of the REACH Award from the Shevchenko Foundation.